Halalaluyafail3/MultiMapTemplate/README.md

 `Alloc`: A `void*`<br>
 `Free`: Any type, even incomplete types such as `void`

+When `Hash`, `Cmp`, `Alloc`, or `Free` are provided as macros they shall be fully protected by parentheses, and evaluate each of their arguments exactly once except for the pointer to map argument.

 This macro defines all functions declared by `MapDecl`.

 ## Constraints